RobertL31/fuddly/docs/source/tutorial.rst

 original value of the terminal node ``../version_needed`` (a little-endian UINT16) has been altered to ``1300`` from the original value ``1400``---which are the hexadecimal encoded representation of the integer.
-Basically, the disruptor performed a decrement by one of this integer.
-On the `next run <#dis-chain-run2>`_---line 16---you can see that this disruptor performs an increment by one instead of.
+Basically, the operator performed a decrement by one of this integer.
+On the `next run <#dis-chain-run2>`_---line 16---you can see that this operator performs an increment by one instead of.
 And it will change this integer until he has no more cases---these cases are based on the syntactic & semantic properties provided within the ZIP data model.
 Afterwards, it will go on with the next node.

 .. note::

-   Stateless disruptors output exactly one data for each data provided as input.
+   Stateless operators output exactly one data for each data provided as input.

-   Stateful disruptors can output many data after being fed by only one data.
-When a stateful disruptor is called by ``fuddly``---within a *chain* of disruptors---every data makers on its left are temporarily disabled.
-Thus, the next time the *chain* of disruptors is issued, the execution will begin directly with this stateful disruptor.
-And when this one has fully consumed its input, that is, when it cannot output any new data and handover to ``fuddly``, the latter will re-enable the nearest left-side stateful disruptors that can provide new data, or the generator otherwise.
+   Stateful operators can output many data after being fed by only one data.
+When a stateful operator is called by ``fuddly``---within a *chain* of operators---every data makers on its left are temporarily disabled.
+Thus, the next time the *chain* of operators is issued, the execution will begin directly with this stateful operator.
+And when this one has fully consumed its input, that is, when it cannot output any new data and handover to ``fuddly``, the latter will re-enable the nearest left-side stateful operators that can provide new data, or the generator otherwise.

 .. seealso:: About *model walking* infrastructure of ``fuddly`` refer to
-             :ref:`tuto:disruptors`.
+             :ref:`tuto:operators`.
 Insights about how it deals with non-terminal changing nodes is provided.

-About the parameters given to ``tTYPE``, the generic one ``max_steps=50`` requests this disruptor to stop producing new data after a maximum of 50 for a unique input.
+About the parameters given to ``tTYPE``, the generic one ``max_steps=50`` requests this operator to stop producing new data after a maximum of 50 for a unique input.
 The specific one ``order=True`` request it to strictly follow the data structure for producing its outcomes.
 Whether the order is set to ``False`` (or not